 The amount of compensation and benefits payable to each named executive officer in various termination and change in control situations has been estimated in the tables below.
 The value of the option and RSU vesting accelerations was calculated for each of the tables below on the assumption that the change in control and executive's employment termination occurred on December 31, 2022.
 The closing price of our common stock on December 31, 2022 was \$3.28, which was used as the value of our common stock in the change in control calculations.
 The value of the option vesting acceleration was calculated by multiplying the number of unvested option shares subject to vesting acceleration as of December 31, 2022 by the difference between the closing price of our common stock as of December 31, 2022 and the exercise price.
 No value is attributed to unvested options subject to acceleration which have exercise prices above the closing market price of our common stock on December 31, 2022.
+The value of RSUs was calculated by multiplying the number of unvested RSUs subject to vesting acceleration as of December 31, 2022.
+The value of December 31, 2022.
 The value of RSUs was calculated by multiplying the number of unvested RSUs subject to vesting acceleration as of December 31, 2022 by the closing price of our common stock on December 31, 2022.